-- Surface and subsurface removal of MEC to a depth of detection using AGC methods. - Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+- Surface and subsurface removal of MEC to a depth of detection using AGC methods. - Educational pamphlets, including development and distribution.

-Alternative 5 would consist of conducting surface and subsurface removal of MEC to depth of detection using AGC methods.
+Alternative 5 would consist of conducting surface and subsurface removal of MEC to depth of detection using Advanced Geophysical Classification (AGC) methods.
 Similar to Alternative 4, Alternative 5 would involve DGM surveys; however, subsurface metallic anomalies would be further characterized using AGC methods prior to intrusive investigation.
 The implementation of AGC will differentiate between munitions items and non-hazardous metallic debris.
-Implementation of AGC would reduce the required intrusive investigations resulting in lower costs and time to complete the remedial action.
+Implementation of AGC would reduce the required intrusive investigations resulting in lower costs and time to complete the removal action.
 Similar to DGM, AGC would result in a digital record that can be easily verified.
-The depth of clearance under this alternative would meet the requirements of the RAO.
 Long-term reliability associated with this alternative is considered high because of the effectiveness of the detection technology, and the permanence associated with subsurface MEC removal.
 Alternative 5 would reduce the risk posed by MEC.

-Field tasks associated with Alternative 5 would include vegetation clearance, surface clearance, dynamic survey, classification of anomalies using AGC, and removal of anomalies classified as targets of interest (TOIs) using AGC methods, and disposal of any MEC and MD recovered in the search for MEC.
-AGC is technically feasible but extremely difficult based on vegetation, terrain, structures (e.g., buildings, slabs) and infrastructure (e.g., roads, parking lots, utilities).
-If classification was not feasible, standard DGM or analog methods would be used as appropriate.
+Field tasks associated with Alternative 5 would include vegetation clearance, surface clearance, dynamic survey, classification of anomalies using AGC, and removal of anomalies classified as targets of interest (TOIs) using AGC methods, and disposal of any MEC and MD recovered in the search for MD.
+AGC is technically feasible in most locations.
+If classification was not feasible, standard DGM or analog methods would be used with approval by USACE.

-MEC items encountered during the clearance would be Blow-In-Place (BIP).
+MEC items encountered during the clearance would be BIP.
 Post-BIP sampling of soil for explosives residue would be conducted following demilitarization of MEC.

 This alternative also includes LUCs because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
-The LUCs will make educational pamphlets available to site workers, school children, visitors/recreational users, and other personnel who are known to access the site.
+The LUCs will make educational pamphlets available to human receptors (site workers, visitors/recreational users, and other personnel who are known to access the site).
 The pamphlet would inform people of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to potential remaining MEC by informing site users about the potential hazards at the site.